Skip to content

 Founders in Focus

-Ideally, founders should divide their time between three priorities: striking partnerships with large corporates from a commercialization standpoint, including customers that are B2C, hiring, and of course raising capital.
+Ideally, founders should divide their time between three priorities: striking partnerships with large corporates from a commercialisation standpoint, including customers that are B2C, hiring, and of course raising capital where there is a viable opportunity.

 In the global context, almost all high-growth startups do raise outside money.
 For founders, these early cheques make a huge difference.
 They give startups at the earliest stage room to breathe as they navigate the most difficult period of any company’s life.